HomeDev GuideRecipesAPI Reference

 int totalPages = (int)Math.Ceiling((double)result.Total!.Value / pageSize);

-Pagination with filtering and ordering
+Combine pagination with filters and ordering

 var result = await client